x8lucas8x/x8lucas8x.github.com/content/blog/11-a-treatise-on-brag-docs-part-2/index.md

 ---
-slug: a-treaty-on-brag-docs-part-2
+slug: a-treatise-on-brag-docs-part-2
-title: A Treaty on Brag/Hype Docs (Part 2)
+title: A Treatise on Brag/Hype Docs (Part 2)
 date: "2023-03-16T19:30:00.000Z"
 quote: "If you can't brag of knowing something, then brag of not knowing it.
 At any rate brag."
 quoteAuthor: Ralph Waldo Emerson